 - Recent vaccine developments provide long term hope.
 However, the impact of vaccines on the pandemic will take some time to manifest.
-Many types of vaccines are being tested and new variants of SARS-CoV-2 virus are emerging, so this is a rapidly changing field. - Vaccines to date are currently not approved for children or for subcutaneous administration.
-At this time, the ICC does not recommend vaccination for children due to the lack of safety and efficacy data.
-This is actively being studied, and will be added to the guidelines, once available. - The duration of immunity conferred by the vaccines is unknown. - The ICC recommends that FOP family members and caregivers get vaccinated for COVID-19 if safely available for them.

-- Vaccinations can take 2+ weeks to show any efficacy, so there is no protection immediately after vaccination.
+Many types of vaccines are being tested and new variants of SARS-CoV-2 virus are emerging, so this is a rapidly changing field. - Vaccines to date are currently not approved for children under 12 (in the United States) or for subcutaneous administration.
+Local eligibility may be different depending on where you live.
+At this time, the ICC recommends following the local regulatory guidelines with regards to vaccination of children, as this is informed by safety and efficacy data.
+This is actively being studied, and will be added to the guidelines, once available. - The duration of immunity conferred by the vaccines is unknown. - The ICC recommends that FOP family members and caregivers get vaccinated for COVID-19 if safely available for them. - Vaccinations can take 2+ weeks to show any efficacy, so there is no protection immediately after vaccination.
 In addition, vaccines do not confer absolute immunity to the SARS-CoV-2 virus, and may not have activity against all forms of the SARS-CoV-2 virus.
 Again, anyone who receives a vaccine should still continue with masking, hand hygiene, and physical distancing. - It is important to keep in touch with your medical team, as they will be able to provide the best guidance based on local vaccine availability and local resources. - This information will change as new vaccines are developed please check the iccfop.org website for the most current information and guidance.